kjd/idna/README.rst

     $ python setup.py install

-This library works with Python 2.6 or later, and Python 3.3 or later.
+This library works with Python 2.7 and Python 3.4 or later.

 Usage